 2. ACTIVITIES AND ACHIEVEMENTS

-1) The continuation of our partnership with the Exodus Travels Foundation and our Mountain Lioness Project, training eight more women in October 2021.
+1) The continuation of our partnership with the Exodus Travels Foundation and our Mountain Lioness Project, training five more women in April 2022.

-2) The additional training of four men funded by ROB’s regular donors.
+2) The additional training of one more man funded by ROB’s regular donors.

 2.1 Key Milestones

 This year of operation was marked by the following key milestones:

 • Continuation of partnership working with the Exodus Travels Foundation